GVSU students and the US Census

 - ALL people (without regard to citizenship status) need to submit the Census.

-- In light of COVID-19, if you have gone back to your hometown (and are not living at or near GVSU), you should still count yourself for here, even if you won’t be here on April 1.
+- In light of COVID-19, if you have gone back to your hometown (and are not living at or near GVSU), you should still count yourself for here, even if you weren’t here on April 1 (you would have been living at or near GVSU then, if it weren't for COVID).

 - Students who live in on-campus housing: Use your on-campus address.
 Find it on the Housing Mail & Package page.